Do Maine Coon Cats Like Water?

 Watch this funny video of our Maine Coon cat being introduced to a bath full of water.

-I personally didn’t try to introduce the concept until he was 7 years old, so I was prepared for ‘Pippin’ to not like the idea!
+I didn’t try to introduce the concept until he was 7 years old, so I was prepared for ‘Pippin’ to not like the idea!

 Let’s just say that he wasn’t a fan of the idea!
 Take a look at our Youtube video, to find out why!